Definition of Academic Terminology

 Program of Study

 Program of Study is defined as a series of courses that leads to a degree.
-For undergraduate students, a Program of Study will consist of a major with no less than 30 credit hours; a minor with no less than 18 hours (unless the degree or major does not require a minor as published in the catalog) the BELL Core (General Education) that is associated with the required degree with that major.
+For undergraduate students, a Program of Study will consist of a minimum of a major with no less than 30 credit hours; a minor with no less than 18 hours (unless the degree or major does not require a minor as published in the catalog) the BELL Core (General Education) that is associated with the required degree with that major.
 If a major has a choice of more than one degree such as a B.A. or B.S. the student must choose at the point of matriculation or by submitting a Change of Program form with the Registrar’s Office.
-Finally, any course not required in the major, minor or BELL Core, are General Free Electives, which are open 1000 -4000 level course taken to reach then minimum hours for the Program of Study (most programs are minimum of 128 credit hours with a few programs more than 128).
-The “General Degree Requirements” provides the minimum standards in residency overall and in the major and minor, plus minimum GPAs in the critical standard groupings of the over
+Finally, any course not required in the major, minor or BELL Core, are General Free Electives, which are open 1000 -4000 level courses taken to reach then minimum hours for the Program of Study (most programs are minimum of 128 credit hours with a few programs more than 128).
+The “General Degree Requirements” provides the minimum standards in residency overall and in the major and minor, plus minimum GPAs.

 Curriculum Map / Curriculum Matrix